datacarpentry/image-processing/episodes/07-thresholding.md

 > > ~~~
 > > t = 0.2
 > > binary_mask = blurred_image < t
+> >
+> > fig, ax = plt.subplots()
-> > skimage.io.imshow(binary_mask)
+> > plt.imshow(binary_mask, cmap='gray')
 > > plt.show()
 > > ~~~
 > > {: .language-python}
 > >
 > > ![Binary mask of the bacteria colonies image](../fig/07-colonies-mask.png)
 > >
-> > When you play around with the threshold a bit, you can see that in particular the size of the bacteria colony near the edge of the dish in the top right is affected by the choice of the threshold.
+> > When you experiment with the threshold a bit, you can see that in particular the size of the bacteria colony near the edge of the dish in the top right is affected by the choice of the threshold.
 > {: .solution}
 {: .challenge}